Ryan Duke trial in Tara Grinstead case delayed

 The trial was originally scheduled for April 1.

-Duke was set to stand trial Monday for charges of burglary, aggravated assault, burglary and concealing a death in connection to Grinstead’s death and disappearance in 2005.
+Duke was set to stand trial Monday for charges of burglary, aggravated assault, murder and concealing a death in connection to Grinstead’s death and disappearance in 2005.

 Copyright 2019 WALB.
 All rights reserved.